 Kammie Avant Kasten

-When you’re an Interactive Account Executive, you better know how to interact.
+When you’re an Interactive Producer, you better know how to interact.
 Enter Kammie, our marketing expert who can connect with anyone.
 When it comes to social media and web campaigns, Kammie’s there from start to finish—planning, managing, communicating, overseeing, developing, executing, you name it.
 In other words, she’s kind of a big deal.
 People know her.
 And if you don’t know Kammie, well, you probably should; from football to cooking to movies, she’s got a vast array of interests to match her outgoing personality.

 Malcolm Gladwell would call him a Maven.
 We prefer to call him an Evangelist, which is pretty fitting for this son of an Alabama preacher.
 Few people exude and display the passion and dedication that Matt has for his craft, and it shows up regularly in the work he’s done on iconic brands and bands ranging from Chrysler to Drive-By Truckers.
 Plus, Matt is a copywriter’s dream.
 His unmatched eye for typography can turn even an average headline into an epic one.
 Just don’t get Matt started on food, or you’ll end up eating lunch with him at 10:30 am.